Samrudhp/sathack-2025-Minus/README.md

 ## 💡 Our Solution

-ReNova is a **multimodal AI platform** that makes waste management:
+ReNova is a **multimodal GenAI platform** that makes waste management:

 ✅ **Effortless** - Scan item → Get instant guidance (vision AI)
 ✅ **Accessible** - Speak your question → Get answers (voice AI in 12 languages)